rtlabs-com/p-net/doc/use_with_siematic.rst

 If you are connected to the PLC ("online"), it is possible to see if there are communication problems to the IO-device.

-In the project tree > PLC_1 > Distributed I/O > Profinet IO-System > rt-labs-dev.
+In the :menuselection:`project tree --> PLC_1 --> Distributed I/O --> Profinet IO-System --> rt-labs-dev`.

 In case of communication errors, the hover text on the small icon is showing "Not reachable".

 Displaying diagnosis in the PLC
 -------------------------------
 #.
-To see diagnosis in standard format for an IO-device, use the "Device view" for
+To see diagnosis in standard format for an IO-device, use the :guilabel:`Device view`` for
    the IO-device while you are "Online" with the PLC.

 #.
-Press the "Go online" in the menu bar.
+Press the :guilabel:`Go online`` in the menu bar.

 #.
-In the "Device overview"
+In the :guilabel:`Device overview`
    there is a table of slots and subslots.
 A red icon will be shown for the slot with the diagnosis.
 Double-click the icon.
-In the new window select "Diagnostics" > "Channel diagnostics".
+In the new window select :menuselection:`Diagnostics --> "Channel diagnostics"`.
 The error will be described and it is possible to see for which channel it is reported.

 #.
 To see a list of previous communication failures for the PLC, make sure you
    are online with the PLC.
-In the Project tree on the "PLC_1", right-click and select "Online & diagnostics".
+In the Project tree on the :guilabel:`PLC_1`, right-click and select :guilabel:`Online & diagnostics`.

 #.
-Select Diagnostics -> "Diagnostics buffer" in the left part of the new window.
+Select :menuselection:`Diagnostics --> "Diagnostics buffer"` in the left part of the new window.
    A list of previous problems is seen.
 Click on relevant row to see details.

-There is also a "Diagnosis status" page that shows a summary of the current status.
+There is also a :guilabel:`Diagnosis status` page that shows a summary of the current status.

 Scanning for devices from TIA portal
 ------------------------------------
 #.
-In the "Portal view", click "Online & Diagnostics" and then "Accessible devices".
+In the :guilabel:`Portal view`, click :guilabel:`Online & Diagnostics` and then :guilabel:`Accessible devices`.

 #.
-In the pop-up window, select "PN/IE" and the name of the Ethernet interface
+In the pop-up window, select :guilabel:`PN/IE` and the name of the Ethernet interface
    of your laptop.
-Click "Start search".
+Click :guilabel:`Start search`.

-   * You can flash a LED on your device by marking the relevant line in the result table, and mark the "Flash LED" check-box.
+   * You can flash a LED on your device by marking the relevant line in the result table, and mark the :guilabel:`Flash LED`` check-box.

-   * To change network settings for a device, mark the relevant line in the table of found devices, and click "Show".
-The "Project tree" will open, and under "Online access" in the left menu, select the relevant Ethernet interface.
+   * To change network settings for a device, mark the relevant line in the table of found devices, and click :guilabel:`Show`.
+The :guilabel:`Project tree` will open, and under :guilabel:`Online access` in the left menu, select the relevant Ethernet interface.

-   * If necessary click "Update accessible devices".
-Select relevant found device, and use the small triangle to access its "Online & diagnostics" button.
+   * If necessary click :guilabel:`Update accessible devices`.
+Select relevant found device, and use the small triangle to access its :guilabel:`Online & diagnostics` button.
      Double-click it.
-A new window will open, and in its "Functions" sections it is possible to assign IP address and to assign Profinet device name.
+A new window will open, and in its :guilabel:`Functions` sections it is possible to assign IP address and to assign Profinet device name.

-It is also possible to reach the tool to scan for devices via the main top menu Online > "Accessible devices".
+It is also possible to reach the tool to scan for devices via the main top menu :menuselection:`Online --> "Accessible devices"`.

 Troubleshooting